anupn18/readme_lifesight/docs/PLATFORM/configurations/custom-rules.md

 metadata:
   robots: index
 ---
-Custom Rules are a powerful feature within the Lifesight UMM Platform that allow you to organize and analyze your marketing efforts with greater flexibility.
+Custom Rules are a powerful feature within the Lifesight Platform that allow you to organize and analyze your marketing efforts with greater flexibility.
 They are utilized in the attribution breakdown tab to group campaigns, ad sets, and ads under a single, meaningful label.
 This enables you to see aggregated attribution metrics and receive recommendations specifically for these custom groups.

 For example, you can create a rule to group all campaigns related to your "Summer Sale" under one label, even if they are running on different platforms with different naming conventions.